-Can’t you almost taste these gorgeous glazed blueberry lemon donuts through the screen?!
+Can’t you almost taste these gorgeous glazed lemon blueberry donuts through the screen?!
 They are my favorite baked donut recipe because they are the perfect combination of sweet blueberry and tangy lemon.

-Blueberry lemon is one of my favorite flavor combinations, and these Glazed Blueberry Lemon Donuts do not disappoint!
+Blueberry lemon is one of my favorite flavor combinations, and these lemon blueberry donuts do not disappoint!

-Here’s the breakdown: light, fluffy, lemon-infused cake donuts bursting with fresh blueberries and topped with a zesty lemon glaze.
+Here’s the breakdown: light, fluffy, lemon-infused blueberry cake donuts bursting with real fresh blueberries and topped with a zesty lemon glaze.
 It’s the perfect combination of sweet and tart!

 If your mouth isn’t watering yet you might want to check your pulse! 😉

 Deep fried donuts are definitely delicious!
 However, they also pack the calories!

 Baking donuts are lower in calories then traditional fried donuts and they don’t have all that oil, which we’re supposed to be careful about eating.

 Baked donuts have sugar and white flour, so of course they are a treat!
 But they may be a lighter option than fried donuts – so that’s a win in my book!